-An entertaining comedy about a bunch of New Yorkers all facing their 30th birthdays, "30 Years to Life” does what it sets out to do without breaking new ground.
-Writer-director Vanessa Middleton’s background in TV comedy is evident in the film’s sitcom style.
-But the witty dialogue and likable characters make this a fresh entry for cable and video.
+An entertaining ensemble comedy about a bunch of African-American New Yorkers all facing their 30th birthdays and the accompanying expectations of growth, commitment and responsibility, “30 Years to Life” does what it sets out to do without breaking new ground.
+Writer-director Vanessa Middleton’s background in TV comedy, most notably on “Cosby,” is evident all the way in the film’s sitcom style, which neglects only to pause for a laugh track.
+But the attractive cast, witty dialogue and likable characters make this a fresh, intelligent entry for cable and video.

 Its sleek veneer, smooth R&B soundtrack (by hip-hop producer Timbaland, doubling here as exec producer) and its focus on good-looking, successful, young black urban professionals place the production in a category with features like “Waiting to Exhale” and last year’s gay foray into the same territory, “Punks,” among others.

 While these films undoubtedly help broaden the scope of black screen characters, they all represent fairly unadventurous filmmaking, especially in comparison with the New Black Cinema exponents that emerged in the 1980s and ’90s, like Spike Lee, John Singleton and the Hughes brothers.